apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

     of the time.
 I still get CRC errors when writing and I have not successfully written to the SD card.
 It is closer but more TLC is needed.
+  2018-10-24:  Dave Marples now has the LPC43 SD/MMC working reliably.
+I
+    have ported all of Dave's change to the LPC54 but have done no further testing as of this writing.
+The feature is still marked EXPERIMENTAL.

   There is still no support for the Accelerometer, SPIFI, or USB.
 There is a complete but not entirely functional SD card driver and and tested SPI